Kim Kardashian Walks Like A Barbie After Suffering Broken Heel

 “The teen looked more ready for a red carpet that a quiet meal in a plunging white tiered gown.
 And she didn’t show much more modesty than Kim as her barely-there outfit revealed almost all of her cleavage and mixed silky tassels with sheer panels throughout its length.”

 Kylie was sure to garner attention on her own as she showed off her cleavage in the plunging neckline.
-Of course, this does little to quell rumors of breast implants as viewers took it as a sign Kylie did in fact have surgery.
+Of course, this does little to quell rumors of breast implants as viewers took it as a sign Kylie did, in fact, have surgery.
 However, it seems the photos continue to make news as Kim’s missing heel took over headlines following coverage of her and Kylie’s risqué outfits.

 And while some sites report on Kardashian’s ability to walk off such a fashion blunder, readers can’t help but question if the missing heel is an optical illusion